"""

 def _open_url_with_retry(uri: str, timeout: int = 10):

-"""A private helper to open a URL with a timeout and retry logic.
+"""Open a URL with a timeout and retry logic (aprivate helper).

 """